-Basicervical fractures are not well studied.
+Basicervical fractures constitute around 10% of femoral neck fractures (20).
 Mostly sliding hip screw (SHS), with or without an extra anti-rotational screw, is recommended.
+With increasing age and displacement arthroplasty is also a viable option.

-For trochanteric fractures, there has been a debate for decades whther to use sliding hip screws or intramedullary nails.
-Recent studies tend to attenuate this controversy, stating that both implant may yield similar results in terms of hip complications.
-But for reverse oblique fractures, intramedullary nails provides better stability (17,18)
+For trochanteric fractures, there has been a debate for decades whether to use SHSs or intramedullary nails.
+Recent studies tend to attenuate this controversy, stating that both implants may yield similar results in terms of hip complications.
+However for reverse oblique fractures, intramedullary nails provide better stability (21,22)

-To understand the "personality" of the fracture and to obtain a good fracture reduction and implant position, can be more important than the implant choice (19).
+It is more important to understand the "personality" of the fracture and to obtain a good fracture reduction and implant position, than what implant to use ^[23].
 A thin lateral wall with a risk of fragmentation during surgery speaks against the use of a simple SHS.
-Adding a trochanter stabilization plate may prevent medialization in these cases, or to use an IM nail.
-Locking plates have no role in proximal femoral fractures (20).
+In cases with a thin lateral wall, adding a trochanteric stabilization plate to a SHS, or to use an IM nail, may prevent medialization.
+Locking plates have no role in proximal femoral fractures in adults. ^[24].

-Subtrochanteric fractures should be treated with IM nails.
-Fixed angle plates are not an option nowadays (18).
+Subtrochanteric and reverse oblique fractures should be treated with IM nails. $^{(22)}$.